-Michelle Ramos Compliance Officer 35 Summer Street North Brookfield, MA 01535
+Wendy Wakefield AVP-Manager of Lending Compliance & Projects 35 Summer Street North Brookfield, MA 01535

 North Brookfield Savings Bank will maintain a copy of this file for public inspection upon request and at no cost at its main office.
 North Brookfield Savings Bank will also maintain a copy of its most recent CRA Performance Evaluation, and a list of services provided at each branch office.
 North Brookfield Savings Bank will comply with any CRA public file requests within five calendar days and update this file no later than April 1 of each calendar year.